pieroproietti/penguins-eggs/sourceforge/files/ISOS/alpine/README.md

   * `/mnt/live/sidecar.sh`
   * type `exit`

-The system will boot normally.
-Remember, user: `artisan` password: `evolution`.

-You can safety install it using krill, and once installed, it's possible to update, install firmware, change it and remaster again.
+The system will boot normally, and You can safety install it using krill `doas eggs krill`,  and once installed, it's possible to update, install firmware `doas apk add linux-firmware`, customize it and remaster again.

-The main limits, are: my Alpine remastered is not yet able to boot from ISO on UEFI, I wrote a [package for Alpine](https://gitlab.alpinelinux.org/pieroproietti/aports/-/tree/master/testing/penguins-eggs) on testing.
+The main limits of this remasters, are:

+* my Alpine remastered is not yet able to boot from ISO on UEFI;
+* I wrote a [package for Alpine](https://gitlab.alpinelinux.org/pieroproietti/aports/-/tree/master/testing/penguins-eggs) on testing.
+* will be nice to use calamares as GUI installaer - there is an [Alpine calamares package](https://pkgs.alpinelinux.org/packages?name=calamares&branch=v3.14) from Oliver Smith on community for Alpine 3.14, but was not able to update.

+However remastering and reinstalling AlpineLinux is quite fast and this allows big progress by facilitating debugging, after all I started using this distribution less than month.

 Extend penguins-eggs to Alpine Linux is a work in progress, please help!